danielelurani/danielelurani/README.md

 # Dani
 Hi there, i'm Daniele!
-I am a third year Computer Science student at UniCA.
+I am a Computer Science student at UniCA.